Hellene Brodsky Blake, Morning Glory Class

 Laura Bujjoni, Dandelion Class

-Ms. Bujjoni was born in Laguna Beach and spent her childhood in Northern California.
+Mrs. Bujjoni, called Miss “B” by the children, was born in Laguna Beach and spent her childhood in Northern California.
 She has fond memories floating down the Feather River as she and her siblings found the river to be a refuge, “Hardly a day went by that we were not in it, near it, or high above its canyon walls.”
-The opportunity to explore in nature was a profound experience for Ms. Bujjoni.
+The opportunity to explore in nature was a profound experience for Mrs. Bujjoni.
 These memories fuel her passion and pedagogy.

 Mrs. Bujjoni’s education brought her back to OC—where she met the, “Love of my life and now husband, Allen, while also pursuing coursework at a local junior college.”
-College was a huge turning point for Ms. Bujjoni, and she jokes; “I would have remained a career student if the pay was better.”
+College was a huge turning point for Mrs. Bujjoni, and she jokes; “I would have remained a career student if the pay was better.”
 So, she did the next best thing and became a teacher.
 Ms. Bujjoni reflects:

 “I love being a teacher at Journey, where I can be that career student while serving children that I have come to know and love on a level that I never thought possible.
 My children inspire me with their sense of curiosity for the world, creativity, and live imagination.
 On any given day, I get to watch them become cooks, kings, and sailors during creative play.”

-Ms. Bujjoni graduated Cum Laude from CSU Fullerton with a BA in Liberal Studies.
+Mrs. Bujjoni graduated Cum Laude from CSU Fullerton with a BA in Liberal Studies.
 Her postgraduate work includes a California Multiple Subject Teaching Credential as well as pursuing her Master’s Degree and Teaching Certification in Waldorf Education from Rudolf Steiner College.
 Mrs. Bujjoni has been a Main Class Teacher in the grades and uses this understanding of the curriculum to inform her work.

 Jill Murphy, Snapdragon Class